levhita/vagrant-lamp-php/README.md

-<h2>Vagrant and Puppet configuration for NodeJS, Redis & MongoDB</h2>
+<h2>Vagrant and Puppet configuration for Lamp with PHP</h2>

-Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 14.04, Nodejs / Redis / MongoDB
+Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 14.04, Lamp / PHP